microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_inventory_tagging/_index.md

     ![Screenshot showing Resource Graph Explorer query](./04.png)

 * Click "Run Query" and then select the Formatted Results toggle.
-If done correctly, you should see all Arc-connected servers and their assigned "Hosting Platform" tag values.
+If done correctly, you should see all Azure Arc enabled servers and their assigned "Hosting Platform" tag values.

     ![Screenshot showing results of Resource Graph Explorer query](./06.png)